+Ongoing workforce planning will be required to deploy this Strategy.
 Important considerations for workforce planning include supporting the wellbeing of our people, and this may be via access to the Employee Assistance Program.
-Council will need to further consider the impacts of the preferred scenario at the end of this engagement period and will develop appropriate change management plans and implementation programs.
+Council will need to further consider the impacts of the preferred scenario and will develop appropriate change management plans and implementation programs.
 This may also include exploring limited targeted voluntary redundancy, significant investment in retraining and up skilling, linking employees with appropriate agencies to access financial planning advice, and investigating flexible work arrangements such as reduced hours and other options.